rodhilton/SimpleStrengthLog/README.md

-SimpleStrengthLog
+Simple Strength Log
 =================

-Simple Strength Log (Android App)
+Android app for logging strength-training workouts.
+Intended to be very simple with limited feature set, basically a clipboard with a piece of paper but on a phone.